 Steps to Build and Use Small Multiples in the New Card Visual

-Once the new card visual is enabled, using small multiples is simple — but knowing the layout options and how to manage space can make a big difference in how clean your report looks.
-This section walks you through adding the visual, applying small multiples, and adjusting basic settings for the best result.
+Once the new card visual is available, using small multiples is straightforward.
+Knowing the layout options and how to manage space makes a real difference in how clean your report looks.

 1. Add the New Card Visual to Your Report

 Open your Power BI report or create a new page.
-From the Visualizations pane, select the updated card visual.
-It looks similar to the original but includes more fields — including one labeled small multiples.
+From the Visualizations pane, select the card visual.
+It looks similar to the classic card but includes a small multiples field well.

-Drag a measure, like Net Sales or Revenue, into the Values field of the visual.
-This will display a single card by default.
+Drag a measure like Net Sales or Revenue into the Values field.
+This displays a single card by default.

 2. Apply Small Multiples

-To turn it into a multi-card visual, drag a categorical field (like Brand, Region, Customer Type, etc.) into the small multiples field well.
-Instantly, Power BI will create one card per unique value from that field — arranged according to the default layout.
+To turn it into a multi-card visual, drag a categorical field like Brand, Region, or Customer Type into the small multiples well.
+Power BI creates one card per unique value, arranged in the default layout.

 Each card shows the same measure, filtered by one category value.
-For example, if you’re using “Brand,” you’ll see one card for each brand, all showing the same metric (e.g., Net Sales).
+With Brand selected, you get one card per brand, all showing the same metric.

 3. Resize the Visual Area